 Coming Back to the Body

-This episode is about coming back.
+This is about coming back.
 And you always — always — start with the body.

 And the beautiful thing?
 You can always come back.
 No matter how long you've been gone.
 No matter how disconnected you feel right now.
 The body is always there — waiting — ready to unfold a newer, more evolved version of you the moment you give it attention.

 The goal isn't perfection.
 It's presence.
-It's coming back to your body every single day — and eventually, every single moment.
+Coming back to your body every single day — and eventually, every single moment.

 I'm not going to preach.
 I'm not going to tell you to go vegan or drink green juice every morning.